mozilla-services/socorro/docs/overview.rst

 You can create an account in the webapp by logging in.

-By default, information in a crash report that's personally identifiable information is hidden.
-This includes the user's email address and the url the user was visiting when Firefox crashed.
+Administrators can grant you access to protected data in crash reports.
+Without access to protected data, you can't see data in crash reports like the URL the user was visiting.

 .. seealso::